jonataslaw/getx/documentation/tr_TR/state_management.md

 Eğer `.value` dan rahatsızsanız MobX harika bir alternatiftir ve Get ile birlikte kullanabilirsiniz.

+If you have no problem with the MobX code generator, or have no problem with the BLoC boilerplate, you can simply use Get for routes, and forget that it has state manager.
+Get SEM and RSM were born out of necessity, my company had a project with more than 90 controllers, and the code generator simply took more than 30 minutes to complete its tasks after a Flutter Clean on a reasonably good machine, if your project it has 5, 10, 15 controllers, any state manager will supply you well.
+If you have an absurdly large project, and code generator is a problem for you, you have been awarded this solution.

 MobX code generator ile bir sorununuz yoksa veya BLoC ilgili bir sorununuz yoksa Get ile route'u kullanabilirsiniz.
 Get SEM ve RSM ile doğdu, şirketimin 90'dan fazla controller'a sahip bir projesi var.Büyük bir projeniz varsa, oldukça iyi bir makinede bir Flutter Clean'den sonra görevlerini tamamlaması 30 dakikadan fazla sürdü.
 5, 10, 15 controller, herhangi bir state manager size yardımcı olacaktır.
 Büyük bir projeniz varsa ve code generator sizin için bir sorunsa, bu çözüm size verildi.